mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<a href="{{ site.url }}/images/paper-53-faceless-finished-lg.jpg">
 		<img src="{{ site.url }}/images/paper-53-faceless-finished.jpg" alt="finished face with edges refined">
 	</a>
-	<figcaption>Depending on the complexity of the background you may need to adjust the pencil's color as you cleanup the face's edge.</figcaption>
+	<figcaption>Depending on the complexity of the background you may need to adjust the pencil&rsquo;s color as you cleanup the face&rsquo;s edge.</figcaption>
 </figure>

 Don't be afraid to use one of the ink pens for cleanup instead.
-For stylist reasons I prefer the softness of a pencil, but either tool is acceptable.
+For stylistic reasons I prefer the softness of a pencil, but either tool is acceptable.

 <figure>
 	<iframe width="560" height="315" src="//www.youtube.com/embed/cxeaeQAtIxQ" frameborder="0"> </iframe>